michaelpaxon/Data-Cleaning/README.md

 # SQL Data Cleaning Project: Hospital Data Analysis
-In this project, I worked on cleaning and preparing hospital data for further analysis in Tableau.
-The dataset consisted of hospital records, and my goal was to ensure the data was clean, properly formatted, and ready for visualization.
+This project demonstrates my ability to clean and prepare data for further analysis, ensuring data integrity and consistency ensuring accurate reporting and visualization.
+In the project, I cleaned and prepared hospital data for further analysis in Tableau.

 # Key Steps in the Data Cleaning Process: